mauerbac/lambda-gateway-twilio-demo/README.md

 ###API Gateway
 1. Create a new API.
 Give it a name and description.
 This will be our RESTful endpoint.
 2. Create a resource.
 The path should `/addphoto` , for example.
 3. We need to add a method to this resource.
-Create a GET method with Lambda integration and select the function we created earlier. (/PI Gateway isn't able to accept URL encoded post --example here)
+Create a GET method with Lambda integration and select the function we created earlier.
+API Gateway isn't able to accept URL encoded post --example here)
 4. Now let's setup the Integration Request.
 Twilio's GET request will be of type application-x-www-form-urlencoded.
 This Integration step will map this type to a JSON object, which Lambda requires.
 In the Integration Requests page create a mapping template.
-Content-type is application/json and template:
+Content-type is `application/json` and template:
 ```
 {
     "body" : "$input.params('Body')",